-- antibiotic creams applied directly to the infected skin
+- antibiotic creams (applied directly to the skin)

-- antifungal creams applied directly to the skin
+- antibacterial creams (applied directly to the skin)

-- antibacterial creams applied directly to the skin
+- antifungal creams (applied directly to the skin)

-- oral antihistamines, if an allergic reaction is a possibility
+- oral antihistamines, if an allergic reaction is a possible cause

 - estrogen creams

-Other suggestions include wearing loose clothing and cotton underwear to allow the circulation of air and reduce moisture.
-Removing underwear at bedtime may also help.
+Other suggestions include wearing loose clothing and cotton underwear to allow for air circulation and to reduce moisture in the area.
+Removing underwear at bedtime may also help prevent vulvovaginitis.

 Proper cleansing is important and may help prevent irritation.
 This is especially true if the infection is bacterial.
-Sitz baths may be recommended by your healthcare provider.
-It is also advisable to avoid using bubble bath, perfumed soaps, and washing powders as much as possible.
-You may find sensitive-skin versions of these products less irritating.
+Avoid using bubble baths, perfumed soaps, douches, and washing powders.
+Opt for sitz baths or sensitive-skin versions of products instead.

-A cold compress can be used to relieve pain on swollen or tender areas.
+A cold compress may also relieve pain on swollen or tender areas.

-It is important to alert your sexual partners if your vulvovaginitis is caused by an STI.
-All sexual partners should receive treatment for the condition.
-This is true even if they are not currently showing symptoms.
+It’s important to tell your sexual partners if your vulvovaginitis is the result of an STI.
+All sexual partners should receive treatment for the condition, even if they’re not currently showing symptoms.

-Most cases of vulvovaginitis will heal quickly when properly treated.
-Return to the doctor if you do not see an improvement in the condition within one week.
-You may find alternative treatments are more effective.
+Most cases of vulvovaginitis heal quickly when properly treated.
+Return to your doctor if you don’t see an improvement within one week.
+You may find that alternative treatments are more effective.